Go Back

 Instructions

-• The next day, peel and roughly chop the onion and potato, then roughly chop the carrot and celery sticks.
+2. The next day, peel and roughly chop the onion and potato, then roughly chop the carrot and celery sticks.
 Drain the fava beans, give them a rinse and add them to a large pan along with the chopped veg, bay leaf, tomato paste and water.
-Bring to a boil, then cover the pan with a lid and cook for 1 1/2 hours or until the fava beans are tender and the potatoes have disintegrated, stirring occasionally to avoid the starches sticking to the bottom of the pan.
+Bring to a boil, then cover the pan with a lid and cook for 1 1/2 hours or until the fava beans are tender and the potatoes have disintegrated, stirring occasionally to avoid the starches sticking to the bottom of the pan (see Notes to use a pressure cooker).
 Also make sure you have plenty of space left in the pan, otherwise the liquid will rise and boil over.
 If the pan isn’t large enough, keep the lid ajar and top up the water when necessary.

-• *Tip: I usually only cook half of the pasta on the day and use the leftover fresh the next day.
+6. *Tip: If I intend to keep half of the stew for the next day, I also only cook half of the pasta.
 In that case, dust a baking tray with semolina flour, transfer half of the lolli onto the tray and leave them overnight.

 Notes

 Storage: Refrigerate the leftover bean stew for 2-3 days in the fridge.
 Dry out any leftover lolli on a tray at room temperature for 1-2 days.
-Then either use immediately, or store in a jar for a few weeks.
+Then either use immediately, or store in a jar for a week.